animeshgarai09/Felix-UI-Vanilla/readme.md

 Avatar is used to represent a user, and displays the profile picture or initials.

-Find more detail on below topics of _Avatar_ visit https://felix-ui-dev.netlify.app/documentation.html#avatar
+To find more detail on the below topics visit documentation on [Avatar](https://felix-ui-dev.netlify.app/documentation.html#avatar)

 -   Name initials avatars
 -   Different sized avatars